joshavant/JAGridView/README.md

 ![image](http://iamjo.sh/github-images/jagridview/1.png)

-### THIS IS A WORK IN PROGRESS.
-SEE DISCUSSION.

 ## Overview
 This is a fast, performant library to easily create a Masonry-style image gallery while leveraging the speed, caching, and feel of a `UITableView` control.

 ## Discussion

-This is an early release and, therefore, some aspects of the library are still rough, but it is fully functional.
+This is an **early public beta** and, therefore, some aspects of the library are still rough, but it is fully functional.

 This was developed for an in-house project, so much of the current implementation was tailored to my specific, time-constrained needs.
 A project roadmap has been developed to eventually make this library more useful to everyone.